-(4) Unvested restricted stock awards vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
+- (4) Unvested restricted stock awards vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
 Our restricted stock awards permit continued vesting of unvested equity awards upon retirement assuming conditions are met as specified within the applicable award agreement.
 A prorated portion of unvested TSR performance awards vests upon death, disability, qualifying termination or retirement during the performance period, and would be earned and shares issued following completion of the performance period and determination of the Company's relative TSR.
 Unvested TSR performance awards may be earned upon a change in control based on the Company's relative TSR immediately prior to the change in control (and the resulting shares issued unless replaced with a time vested replacement award) based on TSR through the change in control.
-Upon a qualifying termination within 5 a change in control, the time vested replacement award would vest in full.
+Upon a qualifying termination within 24 months of a change in control, the time vested replacement award would vest in full.
 The calculations above assume the Company earns payout at stretch levels (modified by any applicable proration) for all outstanding TSR performance awards.
 A prorated portion of EPS performance awards may vest upon death, disability qualifying termination or retirement during the performance period, and would be earned and shares issued following completion of the performance period and determination of the Company's performance against the EPS goal.
 In addition, in the event of a change of control during the performance period, a portion of the award may be earned (and the resulting shares issued unless replaced with a time-vested replacement award) based on achievement of interim EPS goals through change in control.
-Upon a qualifying termination in connection with such change in control, the time vested replacement award would vest in full.
+Upon a gualifying termination in connection with such change in control, the time vested replacement award would vest in full.
 The calculations assume no payout on prorated EPS awards at the end of the performance period, as these shares were not expected to be earned as of December 31, 2020, based on the substantial EPS growth built into the second and third years of the cumulative EPS goals.
-The calculations for payout on a qualifying termination within 24 months of a change in control assumes payout based on achievement of the interim EPS goal for the year of the award as of December 31, 2020.
-Unvested stock options vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
-Our option awards permit continued
+The calculations for payout on a qualifying termination within 24 months of a change in control assumes payout based on achievement of the interim EPS goal for the first year of the award as of December 31, 2020, as the Company exceeded such EPS goal for the year ended December 31, - (5) Unvested stock options vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.

-(5) Unvested stock options vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
 Our option awards permit continued vesting of unvested equity awards upon retirement assuming conditions are met as specified within the applicable award agreement.
 For stock option awards, the value was calculated as the difference between the closing price of the Company stock on December 31, 2020 and the option exercise price.